MatMasIt/notesArchive/latest/Inglese/2021/ottobre/martedì_26/10_25_00/appunti.md

 poet: child
 lamb: lamb

-both poet and lamb are associated to t
+both poet and lamb are associated to the creator

+both the poet and the child are in touch with nature and have the imagination (two qualities)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyMDc2ODY5XX0=
+eyJoaXN0b3J5IjpbNDY5NjAyNjYzXX0=
 -->